How a coronary angioplasty is carried out

 - bare metal (uncoated) stent

-The biggest drawback of using bare metal stents is that, in around 30% of cases, the arteries begin to narrow again.
+The biggest drawback of using bare metal stents is that, in around a third of cases, the arteries begin to narrow again.
 This is because the immune system sees the stent as a foreign body and attacks it, causing swelling and excessive tissue growth around the stent.

-Once the stent is in place, the medication is released over time into the area that is most likely to become blocked again.
+Once a drug-eluting stent is in place, the medication is released over time into the area most likely to become blocked again.
 The two most researched types of medication are:

-- "-limus" drugs (such as sirolimus, everolimus and zotarolimus), which have previously been used to prevent rejection in organ transplants
+- "-limus" medications (such as sirolimus, everolimus and zotarolimus) – which have previously been used to prevent rejection in organ transplants

-- paclitaxel, which inhibits cell growth and is commonly used in cancer chemotherapy
+- paclitaxel – which inhibits cell growth and is commonly used in chemotherapy

 Before your procedure, discuss the benefits and risks of each type of stent with your cardiologist.

-If you have a stent, you'll also need to take certain anti-platelet drugs to help reduce the risk of blood clots forming around the stent.
+If you have a stent, you'll also need to take certain medications to help reduce the risk of blood clots forming around the stent.
 These include:

 - aspirin, taken every morning for life

-- clopidogrel, taken for 11 or 12 months depending on whether you have had a bare metal or drug-eluting stent, or whether you have had a heart attack
+- clopidogrel, taken for one to 12 months depending on whether you have had a bare metal or drug-eluting stent, or whether you have had a heart attack